-Fiction is, with lyric poetry and drama. one of the main genres of creative literature taught in English or Literature courses (though the essay genre is also taught as a critical response to reading these genres).
+Fiction is, with lyric poetry and drama. one of the main genres of creative literature taught in English or Literature courses (though the essay and other nonfiction genres are also taught as a critical responses or contexts to these genres).

-Video, TV dramas or sitcoms, film, movies, or cinema share some features with fiction as well as with drama.*
+Video & TV dramas or sitcoms and films, movies, or cinema share some features with fiction as well as with drama.*

 Formal qualities of fiction: Fiction usually tells a story or narrative—a series of actions or events in scenes where human characters speak and act together.

 These two elements—acting and speaking—create two types or sets of voices that distinguish fiction, the novel, or (earlier) the epic:

 1. A narrator speaks directly to the reader, describing action, settings, backgrounds & providing other information.
 This voice may be first-person ("I"), third-person limited (restricted to a character's internal or remembering voice), or third-person omniscient (a perspective that can see everything, including different characters' internal thoughts).